Polynomial bounds for surfaces in cusped 3-manifolds: Preliminaries

 Later, we will use combinatorial area to control the number of pieces $Z_i$ for a surface of a given genus.
 But this type of argument does not work for normal components of the surface that have zero area, and so we need to consider them separately.
 If we assume that $\Pi$ is chosen so that $Y- \Pi$ admits no essential embedded tori or Klein bottles, then there will be no zero area tori or Klein bottles in the chunk decomposition.
 If we require all regions of $\pi(L)$ on $\Pi$ to be disks, that is, the diagram is \emph{cellular}, then there will be no zero area annuli or M\"obius bands.
 We therefore focus on disks with zero area.

 The only possible disks with zero area are enumerated in~\cite[Lemma~8.6]{Paper1}; they have boundaries labeled one of $PP$, $PSS$, $SSSS$, $BBBB$, $BBSS$, or in the case of links, $PBB$.
-We will always relabel the instance of $P$ in the final case with two instances of $B$; this allows us to identify such disks as $BBBB$ disks and use the tools in that setting to control such disks.
+The instance of $P$ in the final case will be relabeled with two instances of $B$; this allows us to identify such disks as $BBBB$ disks and use tools in that setting.

 The zero area disks are considered in~\cite{Paper1}.
 By Theorem~9.1 in that paper, $SSSS$ disks only appear as an essential compression disk for $\Pi$, with boundary meeting the diagram $\pi(L)$ in exactly four interior edges.
 They will not occur if the representativity satisfies $r(\pi(L),\Pi)>4$.
 By \cite[Theorem~10.1]{Paper1}, there are no $PP$ disks (nor $PS$ nor $SS$ disks).
 By \cite[Theorem~10.2]{Paper1}, there are no $PSS$ disks.